Covid 19 coronavirus:Two new cases in isolation facilities - Ashley Bloomfield

 He repeated his comments yesterday that there were more cases being seen at the border was because there were more people coming in and from places which were hotspots, like India and the Western seaboard of the United States where it was "raging".

-As well, the testing would be picking up more cases, he said.
+As well, more testing at isolation facilities would be picking up more cases, he said.

 10 active cases